WP Optimal State Plugin Banner

 🚀 Step 2: Browser Caching Configuration (Optional)

-Add this configuration to enable browser caching for static assets:
+Add this configuration to enable browser caching for static assets and speed up site loading for returning visitors:

 👉 CLICK TO EXPAND: Browser Caching Configuration